anderspitman/graph_coloring_ga/log.md

   to "bin" it by look at just the top n bits, and putting everything that falls under that value into the same bin.
 It's more coarse, but for large numbers you wouldn't be able to see it anyway.

+# 2018-02-10

+* [After 2 hours of debugging] my Erdos Renyi implementation appears to not be properly guarding against self-loops